Samsung-Loki/Syndical/README.md

 ## Warning
 SamLoader's way of resuming is broken. \
-Alo Samsung ships only two last firmware versions, Fetch is proof.
+Also Samsung ships only two last firmware versions, Fetch is proof.

 ## Screenshots
 ### Download mode